motah-fard/React-Project/README.md

 #### MVP

 - Create structure of site entirely in React (including React Router)
-- Create an Airtable base and handle GET, POST, and PUT axios requests
+- Create an Airtable base and handle GET, POST
 - Render posts from base onto page
-- Create/render forms to let users add and edit posts
+- Create/render forms to let users add posts
 - Style components using CSS and create page structure using flexbox
 - Make site responsive on at least two screen sizes
 - Deploy site and use environment variables to hide API keys